antzGames/Godot-Compatibility-Decal-Node/README.md

 ## Limitations

 Let me know if you can help me fix these limitations.
 I need expert level shader expertise for the Compatibility renderer.
-It its current state, I would not recommend for serious projects.
+In its current state, I would not recommend this solution for serious projects.

 - No normal map, ambient occlission, roughness, metallic or emission texture support.
 - The decal is unshaded.